Esri/i3s-spec/docs/1.7/nodePageDefinition.cmn.md

-Nodes are stored contiguously in what can be seen as a _flat_ array of nodes.
-This array can be accessed by fixed-size pages of nodes for better requests efficiency of requests.
+Nodes are stored contiguously in what can be considered a _flat_ array of nodes.
+This array can be accessed by fixed-size pages of nodes for better request efficiency.
 All pages contains exactly `layer.nodePages.nodesPerPage` nodes, except for the last page (that may contain less).

 We use an integer ID to map a node to its page as follow: